rnmapbox/maps/docs/SymbolLayer.md

 #### Supported Values
 **point** - The label is placed at the point where the geometry is located.<br />
 **line** - The label is placed along the line of the geometry.
 Can only be used on `LineString` and `Polygon` geometries.<br />
+**line-center** - The label is placed at the center of the line of the geometry.
+Can only be used on `LineString` and `Polygon` geometries.
+Note that a single feature in a vector tile may contain multiple line geometries.<br />

 #### Expression